michaelgabriel01/express-crud-api-react-redux/README.md

-# Simple react-redux-app with Node Express Backend
+# Simple react-redux-app with Node Express Backend and React Apollo + GraphQL

 > React-redux-app with a Node Express Backend